Want to be a part of the booming ecommerce market? Before you begin, it’s important to understand the cornerstone of ecommerce – the internet.

 2. What Percentage of the World Has Internet Access?

-Fast-forwarding nearly two decades to today, nearly six out of every ten, or 57.3 percent, to be exact, of the entire world’s population has internet access (Internet World Stats, 2019).
+Fast-forwarding just over two decades to today, over six out of every ten, or 63.2 percent, to be exact, of the entire world’s population has internet access (Internet World Stats, 2020).

-It should come as no surprise that, as the largest continent, Asia is home to the majority of global internet users.
+It should come as no surprise that, as the largest and most populous continent, Asia is home to the majority of global internet users.

 Despite the prevalence of internet usage in Asia, it’s Africa that has the fastest-growing online population.
-Seven out of the ten fastest growing online populations are based in Africa, with Western Sahara leading the charge – as of January 2019, the number of internet users in the region has grown 364 percent year-over-year.
+Five out of the ten fastest growing online populations are based in Africa, with the Republic of the Congo leading the charge – as of January 2020, the number of internet users in the country grew 126 percent year-over-year.

 3. Number of Mobile Internet Users Worldwide

-That means that out of the 5.1 billion mobile phone owners in the world, more than three-quarters use their phones to access the internet.
+That means that out of the 5.2 billion mobile phone owners in the world, more than eight in ten use their phones to access the internet.

 And it probably wouldn’t be surprising if the number of mobile internet users continues to grow.
-This is especially likely because of the increasing speeds of mobile internet connections, which has increased by 19 percent from 2018 to 2019.
+This is especially likely because of the increasing speeds of mobile internet connections, which increased by 22 percent from 2019 to 2020.

 4. How Much Time Does the Average Person Spend on the Internet?